jvillalba22/tokenizerJvillalba22/README.md

 ```

 ## Working with Strings
-At this point, you will be provided with a repository containing two
+Inside this repository there are two header files, **tokenizer.h** and **history.h**,
-header files, **tokenizer.h** and **history.h**.
+that declare the functions your project will define.
 You should explore the
 contents of each file so that you are familiar with the instructions to
 follow.